Skip to content

 What can be done against factory farming?

-The solutions in the fight for fair and humane treatment of animals are just as simple as the causes.
+Just as simple as the causes are basically also the solutions in the fight for a species-appropriate and fair treatment of animals.
 Here are some solutions that you can use in your everyday life to make a statement against factory farming.

 Reduce or stop meat consumption

-If you would rather hurt the mass meat industry than the animals themselves, then giving up meat is the best way to do it.
-It doesn't even have to be complete abstinence.
-Even if you appreciate the origins of meat more and only eat it once a week, for example, you're already making a big difference.
+If you would rather hurt the mass industry of meat and not the animals themselves, then giving up meat is the best way to do that.
+It does not even have to be the complete renunciation.
+Even if you value the origin of meat more and only eat it once a week, for example, you are already achieving a great deal.

 In the article Become a vegetarian you get the best tips for it!